inventordave2/colour/sequences.md

 		48;2;#	background based on index (0-255)
 		48;5;#;#;# background based on RGB
 		49	default background (using current intensity)
-		90	foreground bright black
+	       106	background bright cyan
+	       107	background bright white

+	  Index is 0-7 for the normal colors and 8-15 for the bright; 16-231 are a 6x6x6 color cube; and 232-255 are a grayscale ramp (without 90	foreground bright black
 		91	foreground bright red
 		92	foreground bright green